todocono/bot5/README.md

 9. [Pet Training](https://editor.p5js.org/momoe-nomoto/sketches/TCazky67P)

-Using spoken commands, we can teach “stupid pet tricks” to the bot that will be performed.
+Using ML5 to recognize spoken commands, we can teach “stupid pet tricks” to the bot that will be performed.

 10. [Dance With Me](https://editor.p5js.org/momoe-nomoto/sketches/PCEsJ2NKG)